J1mbo/cannonball-se/README.md

 # SDL_VIDEODRIVER=wayland build/cannonball-se
 ```

-The script installs system packages, configures the linker as needed, compiles the game (optimised for the system it's building on) with CMake into `./build/`, and applies permissions so it can access `/dev/watchdog` and `/dev/hidraw` for rumble.
+The script installs system packages, compiles the game (optimised for the system it's building on) with CMake into `./build/`, and applies permissions so it can access `/dev/watchdog` and `/dev/hidraw` for rumble.

 ---